Israel buys Iranian Oil

 March 2008

 Israel imports Iranian oil on a large scale even though the country and its products are officially subject to an Israeli boycott.
 Israel gets around the boycott by having the oil delivered via Europe.
 A reliable Israeli energy newsletter, EnergiaNews, reported this trade last week (18 March 2008).
 The newsletter is produced by experienced business journalists, while renowned politicians and business people sit on its editorial board.
+EnergiaNews got the information about the Iran trade from sources with ties to the management of the Israeli company Oil Refineries Ltd. And these know for sure where the black gold comes from -- after all, the company processes it.
+According to EnergiaNews, the Iranian oil is highly valued in Israel because its quality is better than that of other crude oils.

 The report, by EnergiaNews editor Moshe Shalev, states that the Iranian oil is shipped to various European ports.
 The Israelis buy it mainly in Rotterdam, getting suitable bills of lading and insurance papers.
 Then the oil is transported to Haifa in Israel.
 The importer is the Eilat-Ashkelon Pipeline Co.
 (EAPC), which conceals the sources of its oil.